When will we see 5G?

 For fixed 5G, it looks like T-Mobile wants to make some serious waves.
 In a statement submitted to the FCC, T-Mobile said it projects more than 1.9 million in-home wireless broadband customers by 2021.
 By 2024, the carrier wants to provide fixed 5G to more than half the ZIP codes in the U.S., and be the nations fourth largest in-home ISP.

 Since T-Mobile CEO John Legere has publicly lambasted AT&T and Verizon for launching its 5G with mobile hot spots, it’s a pretty safe bet the carrier doesn’t plan to release its own hot spot.
-Instead, we anticipate that a T-Mobile-compatible 5G smartphone will be announced in early 2019.
+Instead, T-Mobile will eventually carry the Samsung Galaxy S10 5G, though it won’t be until the second half of the year.

 Like T-Mobile, Sprint is not racing to be first in the 5G race.
 The carrier announced it will deploy 5G in early 2019 in New York City, Phoenix, Kansas City, Chicago, Dallas, Houston, Los Angeles, and Washington D.C.
+First up will be Atlanta, Chicago, Dallas, and Kansas City, which will get the service in May.
 Additional markets will be added in the near future.

 Sprint will initially launch its 5G network on its extensive mid-band spectrum (2.5 GHz).
 That’s the same spectrum the carrier uses for its 4G data network, and it plans to use 128-radio massive MIMO equipment on its towers to create a 4G/5G split.
 Since Sprint is one of the few carriers with lots of extra 2.5GHz spectrum, it can use the excess mid-band to roll out 5G service quickly and relatively inexpensively in larger cities.

 When it comes to hardware, Sprint has actually promised three 5G products for 2019.
-The carrier announced in August 2018 that it would partner with LG to release a 5G smartphone in the first half of 2019.
-In November, it announced plans to release a 5G Mobile Smart Hub with HTC at the beginning of 2019.
-And in December, Sprint said a Samsung 5G smartphone was in the works for 2019 as well.
+The carrier announced in August 2018 that it would partner with LG to release a 5G smartphone in the first half of 2019, which we now know to be the LG V50 ThinQ.
+Sprint also announced a 5G Mobile Smart Hub with HTC, and eventually, the carrier will also support the Samsung Galaxy S10 5G.

 T-Mobile and Sprint merger